saltstack/salt/doc/topics/windows/windows-package-manager.rst

 For MSI installer, when the ``msiexec`` parameter is set to true ``/i`` option is used for installation, and ``/x`` option is used for uninstallation.
 However, to install an MSI patch ``/i`` and ``/x`` options cannot be combined.

-Here is an example of a package definition file to install an MSI patch
+Here is an example of a package definition file to install an MSI patch:

 .. code-block:: yaml